AdobeDocs/experience-platform.en/help/destinations/catalog/ecommerce/sap-commerce.md

 #### Mapping attributes

-To add any other attributes you want to update between your XDM profile schema and your [!DNL SAP Subscription Billing] account repeat the steps below:
+To add any other attributes you want to update between your XDM profile schema and your [!DNL SAP Subscription Billing] account, repeat the steps below:
 1. In the **[!UICONTROL Mapping]** step, select **[!UICONTROL Add new mapping]**.
 You can now see a new mapping row on the screen.
 ![Platform UI screenshot with add new mapping button highlighted.](../../assets/catalog/ecommerce/sap-commerce/mapping-add-new-mapping.png)
 1. In the **[!UICONTROL Select source field]** window, choose the **[!UICONTROL Select attributes]** category and select the XDM attribute.